1958 DEVIN SS RACER - STREET LEGAL

 This 1958 Devin SS bodied race car features a competition 331-inch Chevrolet V8 engine with Dual Holly carburetors estimated around 450 horsepower and mated to a Super T10 4-speed gearbox.

-The genuine SS body has no known period race history and changed hands several times before the car was finally assembled 16 years ago by vintage racer Scott Zerby.
-Zerby raced the car at various events including the U.S. Vintage Grand Prix at Watkins Glen and the Kohler International Challenge at Road America before selling it a prominent Midwest collector.
-Blacksmith Garage purchased the vehicle from this collector in 2015 to be “eye candy” for our showroom.
+The genuine SS body changed hands several times before the car was finally assembled 16 years ago by vintage racer Scott Zerby.
+Zerby raced the car at various events including the U.S. Vintage Grand Prix at Watkins Glen and the Kohler International Challenge at Road America before selling it to a prominent Midwest collector.
+Blacksmith Garage purchased the vehicle from this collector in 2015 to be “eye candy” for our showroom and now that it is street legal... to drive around town.

 The purposeful interior presents nicely and features carpet for a more civilized cockpit setting.
 Correct Stuart Warner gauges are fully functional, and well-integrated bucket seats provide plenty of room for a co-driver.
 Safety equipment includes five-point race harnesses, electrical cutoff, and a full fire suppression system with stainless bottle.